Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Introduction

 As said before, a fundamental role in our characterization theorems is played by mean value inequalities.
 Indeed, a first order mean value inequality for $L^p(\G)$ (Theorem \ref{Lp_mean_value}) allows us to prove Theorem \ref{characterization W1,p}; and also we use it for proving Theorem \ref{g_equiv_norm} for $p\not= 2$.
 Additionally, with respect to Theorem \ref{characterization Strichartz}, a key difference with the computations in \cite{CRTN} is that we use a second-order mean value inequality (Theorem \ref{MeanValue_primero}), which allows for a wider range for the parameter $s$.
 In turn, this result depends on the second-order Taylor expansion which is available due to the special structure of the homogeneous Lie groups (and which is not available in the setting of Lie groups of polynomial growth considered in \cite{CRTN}).
 For this reason, we think that this is the right setting for our results.

+{For the study of other related functional spaces, such as Besov spaces on Lie groups we refer the reader for example to \cite{Saka} (on nilpotent Lie groups), and also to \cite{furioli2006littlewood,Sire} (in the setting of Lie groups with polynomial volume growth quipped with a second-order sub-Laplacian.)}.
+We remark however that, in general, our setting is different, since the Rockland operator $\mathcal{R}$ can be of higher order (see Section \ref{sec_frac_power_rock} for details).

 This article is organized as follows.
 In Section \ref{section-pelim} we review some basic definitions and results.
 Section \ref{sec_meanvalue} is devoted to the study of mean value inequalities on homogeneous Lie groups.
 It starts by recalling a classical mean value inequality for homogeneous groups.
-Then, in Subsection \ref{Lp_version}, we present a first order mean value inequality for $L^p(\G)$ (Theorem \ref{Lp_mean_value}) extending a known result in Euclidean spaces (\cite[Proposition 9.3]{Brezis}).
-This allows us to prove Theorem \ref{characterization W1,p} in Subsection \ref{charcterization_derivatives}.
+Then, in Subsection \ref{Lp_version}, we present a first order mean value inequality for $L^p(\G)$ (Theorem \ref{Lp_mean_value}).
+This allows us to prove Theorem \ref{characterization W1,p} in Subsection \ref{charcterization_derivatives}, which is a characterization of $\mathbb{W}_{p;1}(\G)$ by using first order differences.
 Finally, in Subsection \ref{subsec_2nd_mv} we develop second order mean value inequalities: Theorems \ref{MeanValue_primero} and \ref{teo_second order_for_Sobolev}.
-In the following three sections we will assume $\G$ as a graded group.
-Section \ref{sec_frac_power_rock} deals with fractional powers of a Rockland operator.
+In the following three sections, we will assume $\G$ as a graded group.
+Section \ref{sec_frac_power_rock} deals with the fractional powers of a Rockland operator.
 In Section \ref{sec_g-function} we prove Theorems \ref{g_equiv_norm} and \ref{G_s}; and in Section \ref{sec_strichatz} we prove Theorem \ref{characterization Strichartz}.
 The proof of Theorem \ref{g_equiv_norm} holds from spectral theory if $p=2$; and for the case $p \not = 2$, the function $\phi_\alpha$ (given by \eqref{phi_alpha}) plays a crucial role.
 We include an Appendix with the aim of giving an explicit expression for this function in the Euclidean space.